NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

    :name: pinhole-icebridge
    :alt: A DEM and orthoimage produced with IceBridge data

-   A DEM and orthoimage produced with IceBridge data
+   A DEM and orthoimage produced with IceBridge data.
+The wavy artifacts in the bottom-right should go away if running a second-pass stereo with mapprojected images (:numref:`mapproj-example`), with a blurred version of this DEM as an initial guess.

 Other IceBridge flights contain data from the Airborne Topographic Mapper (ATM) lidar sensor.
 Data from this sensor comes packed in one of